bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 Jumbo Ethernet frames allow devices to transmit frames that contain more than the standard data payload of 1500 bytes.
-This is in order to be able to reduce the packet header transmission and processing overhead associated with transmitting each packet.
+This is in order to be able to reduce the packet header transmission and processing overhead associated with each packet.

 I have never come across any home or small enterprise that uses Jumbo Ethernet frames.
 One important reason for this is because Jumbo Ethernet